fjasonvasquez/time-tracker-app/README.md

 - x Block non admin and guest users
 -	Email summary to managers for approval
 -	x Needs to be documented if employee did not log overtime
+- Create audit log for each text message

 ## UI:
 - x Bootstrap -> formatting